uliw/esbmtk/README.md

 python and explore object oriented programming.
 The code became however functional enough that the focus of this project has shifted to make box modeling more approachable for classroom teaching.
 So performance and scalability are not great.
-Specifically, the solved is a simple forward Euler scheme, so stiff problems are not handled gracefully.
+Specifically, the solver is just a simple forward Euler scheme, so stiff problems are not handled gracefully.

 At present, it will calculate masses/concentrations in reservoirs and